AdityaAc007/CodeAlpha_ExpenseTracker/README.md

 It acknowledges the user about his/her latest purchases and his/her pattern of spending his/her money.
 User can have a track on their Saving goals and monitor progress towards achieving them.

-In this Expense Tracker i have provided 3 options for the user to enter his/her Expenses which are:
+In this Expense Tracker i have provided 3 options for the user to access the Expense Tracker:

 1.Add a new Expense - To add a new Expense to the list